ejustroboticsclub/Go-Dive-Derby-2024/symbols-detection/README.md

 - **Grayscale Conversion**: Converting images to grayscale to reduce computation complexity and focus on symbol shape.
 - **Adaptive Thresholding**: Applying adaptive thresholding techniques to binarize images based on local pixel intensities, enhancing symbol visibility.
 - **Data Augmentation**: The following augmentation parameters were applied:
-     - Rotation: Between −14◦ and +14◦
+     - Rotation: Between −14◦ and +14◦ (Each image is rotated randomly within this range to create variations).
-     - Blur: Up to 1.9 px
+     - Blur: Up to 1.9 px (Each image is blurred with a random blur intensity up to 1.9 pixels).
-     - Outputs per training example: 3
+     - Outputs per training example: 3 (For each original image in the dataset, the data augmentation process generates three different augmented versions.
+These versions are variations of the original image, each modified according to the specified augmentation parameters: rotation and blur).

+___

 ## Results